jakelashbrook/dragonsdelight/README.md

 Future Releases will involve more interactive facilities built into the gallery.
 An Online store for direct orders, A staff portal and an area for job applicants to send in cover letters, CV's and relevant information.
-These releases will happen when i've finished studying more languages that will enable me to enact these advancements- and also when there is the time and budget available.
+These releases will happen when i've finished studying more software languages that will enable me to enact these advancements- and also when there is the time and budget available.